damnicolussi/blackjack/README.md

 ## Conclusions

-The house payout percentages
-that have been obtained vary between 54% and 56%.
-By doing an online search it can be seen that from various studies the the house's payout percentage is around 51%.
-Consequently it can be said that data quite corresponding to reality have been obtained, in fact it must be considered that some aspects have not been considered or have been greatly simplified, an example is the audacity of the player during a game which in the case of the program is randomly chosen.
+The obtained house payout percentages fluctuate within the range of 54% to 56%.
+An online search reveals that various studies indicate the house's payout percentage is typically around 51%.
+Therefore, it can be concluded that the data obtained closely aligns with reality.
+It's important to note that certain aspects have been either overlooked or significantly simplified in the simulation.
+For instance, the player's audacity during a game, which in the program's case is randomly determined, is one such simplified element.

 ## Useful Links
 * This Repository: https://github.com/damnicolussi/blackjack/